-My name is Mrs Goddard and I am very excited about having taken up this post, not least of all because I was a pupil here myself some years ago now.
+My name is Mrs Goddard and I am very excited about having taken up this post in September 2016, not least of all because I was a pupil here myself some years ago now.

 Music and singing has been a part of my life since the day I was born and I am really looking forward to sharing that passion for music with you all.

 Each year group, from nursery through to year six has a dedicated music lesson each week of the year.
 Click on the link to see what areas of learning are part of the curriculum.

 Woven into that learning, where appropriate, links are made with each year group’s main topic or theme for the half term.
 During the year KS1 will learn to play chime bars, years 3 and 4 will learn whole class recorder and years 5 and 6 will learn the Ukulele.

 Children in Year 4, 5 and 6 learn the steel pan drums with Mr Clarke, our specialist teacher.

 Each week the children have a dedicated singing assembly where they learn a variety of songs – some specifically as part of our worship life at John Keble, and others that link with our broader curriculum learning.
 As Mrs Goddard says, you need a song for every occasion in life!

 We believe that singing is every child’s birthright and provides a significant path to learning and development.
 As well as everyday singing, children in KS2 are offered the opportunity to attend a choir club every Monday.